essobedo/light-control/README.md

     * *The enter content item menu* is similar to the right click described before except that you will make the keyboard appear near the place you want to input some content which is much better in term of user experience as you could not see what you're actually typing with the other mode.
 Please note that the text field will disappear when you use this mode, it will only reappear when you will click anywhere else.
     * *The page up item menu* allows you to emulate what you can do with a wheel mouse to display the content of the previous page.
     * *The page down item menu* allows you to emulate what you can do with a wheel mouse to display the content of the next page.
     * *The move pointer item menu* allows you to move the pointer of the mouse to a specific location without performing a click which can be interesting in case you need to interact with components that perform some actions when the mouse is over them.
+    * *The change os item menu* allows you to change default Operating System as the application needs to know the Operating System in order to manage properly the mapping between the characters and the key codes.
+This has been added to be able to manage virtualization where the host OS is different from the guest OS.
+The current choices are *Windows*, *Mac* and *Other* knowing that *Other* will be considered as Linux or other Unix variants.

 The last things to know are the *Refresh frequency* and the *Image quality*.
 The *Refresh frequency* is the time after which it will check if a refresh is needed, it is expressed in milliseconds.
 The *Image quality* is the actually